JayMcK/DataStructures-Algorithms/README.md

 ## Introduction

-This projects is the almagation of several solutions I have created to solve questions surrounding Data Structures and Algorithms.
-Having known how important Computer Science Fundamentals are to Software Development, I have made it a priority to have applicable knowledge of these concepts.
+This project is the almagation of several solutions I have created to solve questions surrounding Data Structures and Algorithms, taking into account Big O.

-This project focuses on how applying different patterns and ways of solving the same problems with different, more efficient solutions can affect the Big O of algorithms - both in Space and Time.
-This project also takes an Object Oriented Programming approach when creating solutions i.e. creating Classes which own several methods, from which Objects can be instantiated as opposed to stand-alone, interconnected functions and variables.

 ## Technologies